OpenMendel/SnpArrays.jl/docs/src/index.md

 SnpArrays.filter
 ```

 By default, it outputs row and column index vectors such that sample-wise and SNP-wise genotyping success rate are at least 0.98 and minor allele frequencies are at least 0.01.
+User can opt to filter according to Hardy-Weinberg test by setting the minumum p-value `min_hwe_pval`.

 ```julia